luisfurquim/goose/README.md

 Set to level 1 to log error messages.
 Set to level 2 or above for increasing levels of log verbosity.

+The package offers 4 methods to emit debug messages:

+func (d Alert) Logf(level int, format string, parms ...interface{})

+Based on the log.Printf.

+func (d Alert) Fatalf(level int, format string, parms ...interface{})

+Same as above but stops program execution.
+The execution ends EVEN WHEN the log level of the message is higher the the current log level.

+func (d Alert) Printf(level int, format string, parms ...interface{})

+Based on fmt.Printf.

+func (d Alert) Sprintf(level int, format string, parms ...interface{}) string

+Based on fmt.Sprintf.

+In all the above methods the level parameter determines the log level of the message.
+The message will be actually emited only if, when the method is called, the log level is equal or higher than the message's log level.
+An empty string is returned by the Sprintf method if called with a message log level higher than the current log level.

 Example: